Take a Hike: Discover the Benefits of Hitting the Trail

 In addition, fresh air and breathing exercises can raise levels of oxygen in your brain, which consequently raises the levels of serotonin, a neurotransmitter that regulates your mood.
 When your serotonin levels are normal, you feel focused, emotionally stable, calm, and happy.

-On your next hike, fill your emotional tank by practicing mindfulness, setting an intention, and concentrating on your breathing.
+On your next hike, fill your emotional tank by practicing mindfulness and meditation, setting an intention, and concentrating on your breathing.

 2. Keeps You Fit.

 Unlike other forms of exercise, hiking uses your arms, back, abs, legs, and feet.
 This makes crossing various terrains an excellent full-body workout.
-Here’s what hiking does to encourage physical fitness:
+Here’s what hiking as a workout does to encourage physical fitness:

 3. Provides Mental Stimulation.

-Hiking and mental health go hand-in-hand and has been linked to several brain-boosting benefits.
+Hiking and mental health go hand-in-hand and have been linked to several brain-boosting benefits.
 While on the trail, you’re navigating a route, figuring out the terrain, overcoming obstacles, and searching for trail markers.

 With a heightened attention span and focus, you’re exercising your mind’s proprioception, which is an awareness of your body’s position and movement in relation to its surroundings.